iansachs/fancyfilter/README.md

 # fancyfilter

-Dependency-free header and static library implementing the hypothetical **Fancy Filter**.
+Dependency-free header and iphoneos/iphonesimulator FAT static library implementing the hypothetical **Fancy Filter**.
 It is small part of the (hopefully) fun coding challenge described [here](http://iansachs.github.io/fancyfilter).

 About
 -----

 The **Fancy Filter** is a simple C++ filter.
 It uses some C++11 features, but has no external dependencies.
-It is based on [SLIC Superpixels](http://www.kev-smith.com/papers/SLIC_Superpixels.pdf) which clusters the image (RGBXY) features into `numCells` clusters, with larger values of `numCells`.
+It is based on [SLIC Superpixels](http://www.kev-smith.com/papers/SLIC_Superpixels.pdf) which clusters the image (RGBXY) features into `numCells` clusters.
 An example can be seen here:

 | ![Input](/docs/images/input-000.jpg?raw=true "Input") | ![1024 cells](/docs/images/result.png?raw=true "1024 Cells") |
 |:-----------------------------------------------------:|:------------------------------------------------------------:|